Glenn Greenwald: Israeli–Palestinian conflict

-Greenwald has criticized the Israeli government, including its foreign policy, influence on U.S. politics and the Israeli occupation of the West Bank.
-In May 2016, Greenwald accused The New York Times of "abject cowardice" in its use of scare quotes for the occupation of Gaza (which were removed) and alleged "journalistic malfeasance" in the incident "out of fear of the negative reaction by influential factions".
+Greenwald has criticized the Israeli government, including its foreign policy, influence on U.S. politics, and the Israeli occupation of the West Bank.
+In May 2016, Greenwald accused The New York Times of "abject cowardice" in its use of quotation marks for the occupation of Gaza and alleged "journalistic malfeasance" in the incident "out of fear of the negative reaction by influential factions".
+After Greenwald's criticism, the New York Times removed the quotation marks in the article he had criticized.